MichelleGlauser/curriculum/_templates/projects.md

 - Modify existing elements and insert new ones
 - Link to jQuery in their HTML pages in the correct place
 - Incorporate jQuery code in the correct place in their HTML files
-- Select HTML elements by their element type, class and ID with jQuery
+- Select HTML elements by their element type, class, and ID with jQuery
 - Implement the .on("click") and .on("hover") jQuery methods
 - Implement the .append() jQuery method
 - Implement the .remove() and .empty() jQuery methods